 Alimony payments can easily become overwhelming, especially if your own financial situation is not very stable after a divorce.
 If you can't keep up with your court-ordered payments, bankruptcy might seem like a way out of the mess.
 After all, bankruptcy is designed to reduce or eliminate debt and get you back on track.
-However, bankruptcy only offers very limited protection from an alimony debt.
+However, bankruptcy only offers very limited protection from alimony payments.

-There are two different types of bankruptcy: Chapter 7 and Chapter 13.
-Generally speaking, alimony payments are nondischargeable under either chapter, meaning that they remain in place even if you file for bankruptcy.
-However, there are a few exceptions to this rule.
-If your ex assigns her alimony rights to a third party, your obligation to the third party may be dischargeable in bankruptcy.
-For instance, if your ex assigns her alimony rights to a parent, who then agrees to collect alimony from you on your ex's behalf and pay her the amount of the alimony every month, the bankruptcy court may allow you to discharge this debt.
+There are a few instances where alimony may not be protected from your bankruptcy filing.
+If your ex assigns his alimony rights to a third party, your obligation to the third party may be dischargeable in bankruptcy.
+For instance, if your ex assigns his alimony rights to a parent, who then agrees to collect alimony payments from you on your ex's behalf and pay him the amount of the alimony every month, the bankruptcy court may allow you to discharge this debt.

 Sometimes a divorce decree describes an obligation as alimony even though it isn't a support payment.
 In a Chapter 7 bankruptcy, this type of alimony remains nondischargeable.
 In a Chapter 13 bankruptcy, only payments the court considers “in the nature of support” are nondischargeable.
 For example, if you agreed to pay off one of your ex's credit cards, and the divorce decree describes this as an alimony agreement, the bankruptcy court may decide this debt isn't actually alimony for purposes of bankruptcy law.
 In a case like this, the debt might be dischargeable.

 2018 Tax Changes and Bankruptcy